DCFApixels/DragonECS/README.md

 ## Unity Installation
 > It is also recommended to install the Unity engine integration extension [Unity integration](https://github.com/DCFApixels/DragonECS-Unity)
 * ### Unity package
-The framework supports installation as a Unity package by adding the Git URL [in the PackageManager](https://docs.unity3d.com/2023.2/Documentation/Manual/upm-ui-giturl.html):
+Installation as a Unity package is supported by adding the Git URL [in PackageManager](https://docs.unity3d.com/2023.2/Documentation/Manual/upm-ui-giturl.html):
 ```
 https://github.com/DCFApixels/DragonECS.git
 ```
-Or manually add the package entry to `Packages/manifest.json`:
+Or add the package entry to `Packages/manifest.json`:
 ```
 "com.dcfa_pixels.dragonecs": "https://github.com/DCFApixels/DragonECS.git",
 ```